jpaulogg/vim-leftmargin/README.md

 ```

 If you prefer, install using your favorite package manager, or use (Neo)Vim's built-in package
 support.
-Use `pack` branch in that case:
+Use "pack" branch in that case:

 ```
 # vim-plug